haniae/haniae/README.md

 With hands-on experience across consulting, cloud-based pipelines, and predictive modeling, I enjoy bridging the gap between business needs and technical innovation—delivering tools that inform decisions, drive efficiency, and promote fairness.

-When I’m not coding or building dashboards, I apply the same discipline I’ve honed as a fitness coach to help teams push projects across the finish line.

 ---

 ## 🔍 What I’m Passionate About